hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 - Are the category details shown for expenses on the Expenses page?
 - Are users able to switch to previous years on the Expenses page to view expenses for specific months in previous years?

 # T13.
-Viewing a pie chart of expenses by categories for a month
+Viewing a pie chart of expenses by categories & subcategories for a month

 1. Verify that the Report page opens when clicking on "Report" in the menu.
 1. Verify that the pie chart on the Report page displays expenses by categories for the default account for the current month.